 sudo systemctl start squid

 Squid is a service and all access to a service on Operating System must be checked and secured.

-First we need to think what users or groups will have access to manage the squid service, if you need to understand how to manage user and groups on Red Hat read our manual.
+First, we need to think about what users or groups will have access to manage the squid service, if you need to understand how to manage users and groups on Red Hat read our manual.